New alliances and new horizons

 Alliance is a fundamental principle for survival, both human (body) and spiritual (essence).
 If you do not ally with a specific party, you will inherently create one with another, directly or indirectly.

-The presupposition always sticks with the comprehension of two parties + one, which will fundamentally become two in its own definition.
+The presupposition always accompanies the comprehension of two parties, plus one, which will ultimately become two in its own definition.

-Let’s say there are two teams and someone, from one of the teams, invites you to be a part of their team, but you then choose to be your own team.
+Let’s say there are two teams, and someone from one of the teams invites you to be in their team, but you then choose to abstain.
 As a result, you’ve officially, or unofficially, formed a new party.
 Although you decided on a third party in this scenario, overall, the scenario is divided into two: you and the others.

 The responsibility of choosing

-Now, this neutral response brings two choices that might build up: First, an individual one, where you will have a hard time making it clear or not.
+Now, this neutral response brings two choices that might build up: First, an individual one, where you will have a hard time making it clear, or not.
 Second, a collective one, where you can extract what is common in both arguments and strive for a balanced position.
-Regardless, no matter what you decided to say or do, in the end, you have to bear the repercussions of denial.
+Regardless, what you decide to say or do, in the end, you have to bear the repercussions of denial.

 Power = Frailty

 My utmost point is that you cannot escape the duality of life.
-Even if you believe in exercising power to control the results of your choice consciously.
+Even if you consciously believe in exercising power to control the results of your choice.
 The result will generate frailty in its own existence.

-Being responsible is not only knowing the choices you make but also the ones you cannot make.
-So, what can fill that necessary gap?
+Being responsible is not only knowing the choices you make, but also the ones you cannot make.
+What, then, can fill that necessary gap?
 Trust.
 Faith in the alliances that you make and that exist in another realm beyond the material.
-In short, it is faith in God, in Christ, in our Holy Mother, and the Spirits of Light–although we must be careful to not tend ourselves to destructive alliances with ignorant spirits.
+In short, it is faith in God, in Christ, in our Holy Mother, and the Spirits of Light–although we must be careful not to tend ourselves to destructive alliances with ignorant spirits.

 All alliances have direct repercussions for the individual and the collective.